-Do you have old textbooks lying around?
-Well, it’s time to decide which textbooks to keep for your future use from the ones that will only collect dust.
-Instead of walking down to your school bookstore, you might want to check these other places to sell textbooks to get more money.
+Do you have old books lying around?
+Well, it’s time to decide which books to keep for your future use from the ones that will only collect dust.
+Instead of walking down to your school bookstore, you might want to check these other places to sell book as well as textbooks to get more money.

 BookScouter might be the best website to sell textbooks for the most money because it compares the prices of 38 vendors at once.
 All you have to do is enter the ISBN number, you pick the highest buyback price, and then you ship it for free.
 Once they receive your book(s), you get paid.

 Declutter lets you sell textbooks, books, video games, CDs, DVDs, and your old smartphones.
 They will offer you a selling price for all your items and you can ship them for free.
 You will get paid the day after your products arrive at one of Decluttr’s warehouses.

 This is a good way to not only make some extra money from those textbooks you will never use again, but, you can also de-clutter your dorm room and even continue to use Decluttr in your working years by selling your old smartphones, tablets, and video game consoles.

 If you live in the Portland, Oregon area, you can take your books to any of Powell’s bookstores to be purchased.
 Or, they will buy back your textbooks with free UPS Ground shipping from anywhere in the country.
 Powell’s is another good option if you rare, vintage, or out-of-print books to sell.
 You can get paid with store credit or via PayPal.

 In addition to textbooks, you can also sell electronics, games, and movies at TextbookRush!
 They have more than 1 million textbooks listed for sale in many different subjects, so, chances are you can sell back your textbooks to TextbookRush.

 You can also sell your books with their mobile app.
 Shipping is free and you can get paid with cash, PayPal, or store credit.